dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 $ perf script -F brstack &> dump.txt
 ```

-If we look inside the `dump.txt` (it might be big) we will see something like as shown below:
+The `dump.txt` file, which can be quite large, contains lines like those shown below:

 ```
 ...